About Wine Cellar Cooling

 - Repairs are often not easy as you likely will have to uninstall your cooling system and ship it to the manufacturer.

-A ducted cooling unit uses ducts to transfer air in and out of the wine cellar, with the evaporator and condenser located outside of the house, and ducting transports the cool air into the wine cellar.
+Ducted systems use ducts to transfer air in and out of the wine cellar, with the evaporator and condenser located outside of the house, and ducting transporting the cool air into the wine cellar.

 - Quiet: Because there is no need to vent the hot air, these are the quietest of all the cooling systems.